lianaling/sqat-testing/README.md

 docker run -d -e DISPLAY=host.docker.internal:0 --name sqat --security-opt seccomp=chrome.json marcustut/sqat:0.1.3

 # for windows
+# you can check your ip address using `ipconfig` in cmd
-docker run -d -e DISPLAY=host.docker.internal:0.0 -e LIBGL_ALWAYS_INDIRECT=0 --name sqat --security-opt seccomp=chrome.json marcustut/sqat:0.1.3
+docker run -d -e DISPLAY=<your-ip-address>:0.0 -e LIBGL_ALWAYS_INDIRECT=0 --name sqat --security-opt seccomp=chrome.json marcustut/sqat:0.1.3

 # Note that `marcustut/sqat:0.1.3` is the image name here, so if you have a different version or name just change it
 # Note that remember to run with the --security-opt flag, this is to give allow the guest os permissions for Chromium and this is required